 Water reclamation, or water reuse, converts wastewater from a variety of sources and reuses it in applications such as irrigation, industrial processes, potable water, and surface or groundwater replenishment.
 Reusing wastewater is part of the tenets of a circular economy, which takes the “take-make-waste” model and turns it into “reduce, reuse, recycle” model to eliminate waste.

-MANN+HUMMEL, as a leader in filtration solutions, provides many options for wastewater reuse in applications ranging from agriculture and irrigation to industrial processes.
+MANN+HUMMEL, as a leader in filtration solutions, provides many options for in applications ranging from agriculture and irrigation to industrial processes.
 In locations where water is scarce, companies and governments look toward reclamation options to convert wastewater into beneficial resources

 Wastewater Treatment for Irrigation